IBM Support

 Users Browser Connection to the Navigator GUI Application

 The Navigator application runs on an IBM i node in the ADMIN1 *IAS job.
 The ADMIN1 job is an IBM Liberty web application instance that ships with the IBM i operating system.
 ADMIN1 uses non TLS port 2002 with URL http://hostname:2002/Navigator by default.
 It is recommended that you configure encryption for this ADMIN1 job.
 Configuring an *IAS server is easily accomplished by leveraging the TLS Security wizard that is included in Navigator for i.
 Details on how to access and use this wizard can be found at: Enabling SSL/TLS for IBM Navigator for i.
-The new Navigator interface run-ins in the ADMIN1 server.
+The new Navigator interface runs on the ADMIN1 server.
 Be sure to select ADMIN1 where instructed to select a server.
 Once TLS has been configured for ADMIN1, the default TLS port will be 2003 with URL https://hostname:2003/Navigator.

 Connection from the Navigator to the IBM i endpoint node

 Once the host servers are configured with a digital certificate, the connection between the Navigator application and the endpoint can be established.
+See Configure Host Servers with TLS using Navigator

 To Establish an encrypted connection, under the Serviceability menu click Connection Properties.